Frequently Asked Questions

 How much funding is available?

-Funding may be awarded to between one and six businesses, with the goal of providing meaningful support that enables each selected venture to advance its impact in a significant way.
+Funding may be awarded to between one and three businesses, with the goal of providing meaningful support that enables each selected venture to advance its impact in a significant way.

 What types of Business Ideas are you looking for?